sparkflows/sparkflows-docs/docs/user-guide/executing-workflows.rst

 Executing Workflows
 ===================

-Sparkflows Workflows can be executed in the following ways:
+Fire Workflows can be executed in the following ways:

  * **Interactively within the User Interface**
  * **Submitting the workflows using spark-submit through the command line**